movementlabsxyz/MIP/MIP/mip-74/README.md

 #### Insurance funds

  We assume there is a Insurance Fund on both L1 and L2, with values `insurance_fund_L1` and `insurance_fund_L2`, respectively.

+> [!NOTE]
- These values are considered constant in the sequel.
+> These values are considered constant in the sequel.
 There may be updated if needed or if new funds are added to the pools.

-The Insurance Fund rate-limits the outbound transfers, i.e. for a given transfer from source chain to target chain the Insurance Fund on the target chain is responsible for the rate limit, and thus we will refer to the `insurance_fund_target`.
-I.e. for a transfer from L1 to L2 the `insurance_fund_target = insurance_fund_L2` is responsible for the rate limit.
-While for a transfer from L2 to L1 the `insurance_fund_target = insurance_fund_L1` is responsible for the rate limit.
+The Insurance Fund rate-limits the outbound transfers i.e., for a given transfer from source chain to target chain the Insurance Fund on the _target chain_ is responsible for the rate limit, and thus we will refer to the `insurance_fund_target`.
+For a transfer from L1 (resp.
+L2) to L2 (resp.
+L1) the `insurance_fund_target = insurance_fund_L2` (resp. `insurance_fund_L1`) is responsible for the rate limit.

 #### Rate limit on the target chain